Elijah Wood Denies Personal Knowledge of Child Sex Abuse in Hollywood (Exclusive)

 But despite his time in the child-actor trenches, Wood stresses that his observations about "vipers" preying on show business minors were based not on personal knowledge but rather from events detailed in Berg's film.
 (The Times story does specify that his mother shielded him from such dangers and forbade him from attending Hollywood parties as a youth.)

-Secret follows five former child actors who fell victim to sexual predators while trying to make it in Hollywood.
-Among the accused are Marc Collins-Rector, Chad Shackley and Brock Pierce, the infamous co-founders of Digital Entertainment Network — a studio that amassed nearly $100 million in investment from the likes of David Geffen and Michael Huffington, but which is perhaps best known for throwing raging gay Hollywood parties.
-Only later did it come out that dozens of teen boys were sexually assaulted at these parties, some of them at gunpoint.
+Secret follows five former child actors who allegedly fell victim to sexual predators while trying to make it in Hollywood.
+Among the accused is Marc Collins-Rector, the infamous co-founder of Digital Entertainment Network — a studio that amassed nearly $100 million in investment from the likes of David Geffen and Michael Huffington, but which is perhaps best known for allegedly throwing raging gay Hollywood parties.
+The movie alleges that dozens of teen boys were sexually assaulted at these parties, a claim that has been disputed by former staff, guests and a resident of the Encino estate at the heart of the allegations.

-After being indicted in 2000 by a grand jury, the trio fled to Spain but were arrested two years later.
-Guns, machetes and child pornography were found among their belongings.
-Collins-Rector was eventually extradited to the U.S., pleaded guilty to eight charges of child enticement and was ordered to register as a sex offender.
+After being indicted in 2000 by a grand jury, Collins-Rector fled to Spain but was arrested two years later.
+Guns, machetes and child pornography were found among his belongings.
+Collins-Rector was eventually extradited to the U.S., pleaded guilty to federal child sex charges and was ordered to register as a sex offender.

-In his lawsuit, Egan claimed to have been raped by the defendants as a minor, but he was later found guilty of fraud and all charges against Singer were dropped.
+In his lawsuit, Egan claimed to have been raped by the defendants as a minor, but all claims against Singer were dismissed.
 During his current press tour for X-Men: Apocalypse, Singer, who called the lawsuit a "sick, twisted shakedown," has specified that he won't address questions about DEN or the lawsuit.

 Feldman, the star of The Goonies and Stand by Me, spoke out in 2012 about his own experiences with sexual molestation.
 "When I was 14 and 15, things were happening to me," he told a British tabloid.
 "These older men were leching around like vultures.
 It was basically me lying there pretending I was asleep and them going about their business."